fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 3. Parameters received in the above response as 'sdk_options' -> 'razorpay' must be passed on while creating authorisation payment checkout page using Razorpay SDK as detailed in [Razorpay documentation](https://razorpay.com/docs/api/payments/recurring-payments/emandate/create-authorization-transaction#113-create-an-authorization-payment).

     > Note: Below example for checkout with handler functions is for reference.
-Similarly authorisation checkout page with callback URL can also be created as detailed in Razorpay documentation.
+Similarly authorisation checkout page with callback URL can also be created by passing an extra "callback_url" parameter as detailed in Razorpay documentation.

     ```javascript